 “Coventry’s blown up”

-Velasco’s bombs were fitted with delay fuses, so several seconds of deathly silence elapsed within the ship and just as the first damage reports were being made reporting the holes the cannon shells and bombs had torn in various decks and bulkheads, the first bomb went off, tearing a hole in the ship’s port side, destroying the conversion machinery room and computer room above, with the explosion boiling up through the computer room hatch to wreck the operations room, injuring and badly burning many of the occupants.
+Velasco’s bombs were fitted with delay fuses, so several seconds of deathly silence elapsed within the ship and just as the first damage reports were being made reporting the holes the cannon shells and bombs had torn in various decks and bulkheads, the first bomb went off, tearing a hole in the ship’s port underside, destroying the conversion machinery room and computer room above, with the explosion boiling up through the computer room hatch to wreck the operations room, injuring and badly burning many of the occupants.
 Simultaneously, the third bomb – in the forward engine room – went off, tearing a large hole in the hull below the waterline and two smaller splits in the ship’s side below the Cheverton motor launch davits and killing several of the crew, mostly in the auxiliary machine room, forward engine room itself and the junior rates’ dining hall above (where one of the first aid parties had been stationed).
-The blast tore a hole in the bulkhead between the forward and aft engine rooms, allowing the fireball to enter the aft engine room too, injuring several of the occupants.
+The blast tore a hole in the bulkhead between the forward and aft engine rooms, allowing the fireball to enter the aft engine room too, injuring one of the occupants.

-Fires immediately took hold and water began pouring into the ship through the holes ripped in her underside.
-Electrical power was lost from many areas of the ship.
+Fires immediately took hold and water began pouring into the ship through the hole ripped in her hull, below the waterline.
+Electrical power was lost from some forward areas of the ship.
 Both the Tyne engines declutched from the gearbox and the ship rapidly came to a halt, aided by the drag of the torn open hull.
-The forward engine room was open to the sea, and the bulkhead between the fore and aft engine rooms was torn open.
-There was no amount of damage control effort that could save her now, and HQ1 – the primary area to run damage control from – was without power and rapidly filling with smoke.
-The ship immediately began to list to port, and the weight of incoming water was added to as the entrance hole from the first bomb became submerged.
+The forward engine room was now open to the sea, and the bulkhead between the fore and aft engine rooms was also holed.
+There was no amount of damage control effort that could save her now, and HQ1 – the primary area to run damage control from – was without power and rapidly filling with smoke from the adjacent fires.
+HQ1’s loss also cut communications between the forward aft damage control bases.

-Back on the flight deck, the ship’s flight crew were busily clearing debris in an effort to get the Lynx flashed up and airborne, but the Lynx was heavy with full fuel and 2 Sea Skua missiles and despite getting the engines started, the list was soon beyond limits.
+Back on the flight deck, the Ship’s Flight crew were busily clearing debris in an effort to get the Lynx flashed up and airborne, but the Lynx was heavy with full fuel and 2 Sea Skua missiles and despite getting the engines started, the list was soon beyond limits.
 Releasing the harpoon holding the helicopter to the deck would have resulted in the heavy helo sliding straight off the deck.
 They shut down without ever engaging the rotor blades.

-While the second bomb had not gone off, the hole it ripped through the decks helped to allow smoke and fire to quickly spread, and as she began rapidly listing to port from the flooding into the engine rooms, this large hole was soon itself at water level and further accelerated the flooding into the main 2 deck passageway.
-Within 10 minutes, the ship was listing to port by 35 degrees.
-The large number of holes torn by the shrapnel from the bomb explosions and cannon fire also became submerged and further added to the weight of water pouring into the ship.
+While the second bomb had not gone off, the hole it ripped through the decks helped to allow smoke and fire to quickly spread, and as she was rapidly listing to port from the flooding into the engine rooms, this large hole was soon itself at water level and further accelerated the flooding into the main 2 deck passageway.
+Bulkheads along this passageway were not fully watertight, with various holes cut for pipes and cabling not sealed where these services went through (only the more recently built HMS Exeter had full seals in these areas); this led to the 2 deck passageway flooding from end to end.

-Broadsword had immediately begun rescue operations using her ship’s boats and helicopters also arrived from the ships in San Carlos Water.
+Broadsword had immediately begun rescue operations using her ship’s boats, and helicopters also soon arrived from the ships in San Carlos Water.
 The reduction in the number of life rafts since the ship was commissioned now became an issue, as all the rafts on the port side remained lashed to their mounts and only the starboard ones had been released.
 Some of the rafts in the water became desperately overcrowded.
 Two life rafts drifted around the bow of the ship and as the ship rolled over, the Sea Dart missile on the launcher slowly cut through one life raft, putting all onboard back in the water once again – sunk twice in half an hour.

 A particularly brave bit of flying from CPO Aircrewman M J Tupper of 846 NAS – hovering very near to the Coventry’s magazine (which could have blown up at any moment) – resulted in 17 survivors in life rafts trapped alongside the ship being lifted onto the Broadsword.
 Tupper later received the Distinguished Service Medal for his bravery.
 Broadsword’s crew performed just as magnificently, with her ship’s boat and Gemini towing life rafts away from the Coventry as she rolled over despite the ever present danger of a major explosion – in fact one Gemini was pulled under whilst attempting to tow an overloaded life raft, adding her crew to those in the water and needing a rescue.